mohammedhamdhan/tp/docs/DeveloperGuide.md

 #### Unmarking Expenses

-The `executeUnmarkCommand()` method manages unmarking an expense as unsettled with these features:
+The `executeUnmarkCommand(String command)` method manages unmarking an expense as unsettled with these features:

-- Prompts the user to enter an expense number for unmarking
-- Trims and parses user input to handle potential formatting issues
 - Attempts to unmark the specified expense using budgetManager.unmarkExpense()
 - Handles invalid indices gracefully with an IndexOutOfBoundsException
 - Handles non-numeric input with a NumberFormatException